Blacksuan19/Scripts/README.md

-# useful shell scripts written or modified by me
+# some useful shell scripts

 ### Jobs: